das-developers/das2dlm/README.md

 Reading local files and command pipes is not yet implemented.
 Only queries to non password protected HTTP servers providing a GET API are currently supported.
+Saving queries to local data files is also not supported in this early version.

 This DLM is not that concerned with any particular server's query API.
 It issues an HTTP request to a URL that you format.
 For details of the das2 server HTTP GET query interface see the
 [das2.2.2 Interface Control Document](https://das2.org/Das2.2.2-ICD_2017-05-09.pdf).
-If some of the HTTP GET paramaters are recognised they will be saved in named fields in DAS2C_QUERY structures, but otherwise the code is GET API independent.
+If some of the HTTP GET paramaters are recognised, they will be saved in named fields in DAS2C_QUERY structures.
+Otherwise the code is GET API independent.

-On the otherhand, this DLM very much cares about the format of the data stream output by the server.
+On the other hand, this DLM very much cares about the format of the data stream output by the server.
 The supported stream formats are limited to those that are parseable by the [das2C](https://github.com/das-developers/das2C) library.
-At the time of writing that is only das2.2.2 (or lower) streams, though plans are in the works for supporting das2.3 and HAPI 2.0 streams.
+At the time of writing that is only das2.2.2 (or lower) streams, are supported, though once das2C supports das2.3 and HAPI 2.0 streams this library will too.

 ## Build/Install